rarecoil/quarian/README.md

 Features:

-* **Remote node monitoring via JSON-RPC**: Can monitor remote nodes and issue HTTP requests to servers to cause geth restarts, if you have tooling on that side to restart geth
+* **Remote node monitoring via JSON-RPC**: Can monitor remote nodes and issue HTTP requests to servers to cause geth restarts.
+Use the `http-restarter` on your Geth client side to easily restart them with the correct command.
 * **Easy to read logs**: Nice easy UTF-8 + color logging output to stdout
 * **Multiple canonical sources for chain tip**: Supports Etherscan, Etherchain, Infura, and your own geth nodes
 * **Modular checks**: Checks are easy to write classes.
 Turn on and off specific checks.